 Why are Kids More Apathetic?

-The use of electronic devices and social media, which provide instant gratification and are often more appealing than traditional learning activities, is right there with COVID.
+The use of electronic devices and social media, which provide instant gratification and are often more appealing than traditional learning activities, is right up there as well.
 You often hear teachers complain that our students are addicted to the dopamine hits they have been getting since they were old enough to hold a phone or iPad.
+It’s hard to compete with the 3-second dopamine hits they are used to getting from screens.

-Additionally, the pressure from standardized test administration and the structured nature of public education can lead to a lack of student engagement as our schools push “teaching to the test”.
+Additionally, the pressure of standardized testing and the structured nature of public education can lead to a lack of student engagement as our schools push “teaching to the test.”
+When test scores become the primary measure of success, student growth in areas that can’t be bubbled in gets ignored, and kids know it.
+The pressure of a single standardized test can overshadow weeks of meaningful learning.

-While all of these certainly contribute to a lack of student motivation and are a major problem, I would argue that they are not the root cause of it, which goes not only much deeper but also way further back.
+While all of these certainly contribute to a lack of student motivation and are a major problem, I would argue that they are not the root cause, which goes much deeper and is also much further back.
+Prior years of disengagement have compounded, layer by layer, and we’re seeing the cumulative effect now.

-Statistically, our children today (both Generation Z and Generation Alpha) are mostly raised by Gen X. Millennials and the occasional older Gen Z are also becoming more prevalent.
-I’m personally considered an “Elder Millenial”…a Xennial, if you will (#1984)…and am one of the youngest parents in the room with my 4th and 7th graders…and always have been.
+Statistically, when this article was originally researched and written in 2024, our children (both Generation Z and Generation Alpha) were mostly raised by Gen X. Millennials and the occasional older Gen Z are now the norm among our K-12 students (you can see my research on Millennials as parents here).
+I’m personally considered an “Elder Millennial”… a Xennial, if you will (#1984)… and am one of the youngest parents in the room with my own kids (born in 2011 and 2013)… and always have been.

 Here’s the thing about parenting: we want better for our kids.
 As younger generations become parents, they are becoming more focused on breaking generational cycles and giving our kids what we didn’t have or what we needed and were denied.

-Now, here’s the thing about Gen X: they’re the latchkey generation.
-They were highly unsupervised and while they had a lot of freedom, they don’t want their children to feel how they did on a number of levels.
+Let’s take a look at what that means for Gen X: the latchkey generation.
+They were highly unsupervised, and while they had a lot of freedom, they didn’t want their children to feel how they did on a number of levels.
 Shannon Carpenter summarizes this well:

 “As a kid in the mid-1980s, my friends and I played at a place we called Water Moccasin Pond.
 It was full of poisonous snakes and drowning hazards, and completely unsupervised by adults…remember, the parents that raised Gen Xers needed a public service announcement to remind them to check on their kids at 10 pm.
 (However), I used to hover around my children when they were younger, always on high alert for possible dangers.
 This is the Gen X dichotomy: We romanticize the freedoms of our pasts, and then do everything in our power to keep our kids from experiencing anything remotely like it” (2022).

-Enter the age of Helicopter Parents (there are actually 7 different kinds of parents…yes, all animal related…that encompass all areas of the spectrum).
+Enter the age of Helicopter Parents (there are actually 7 different kinds of parents… yes, all animal-related… that span the entire spectrum).
 There are many reasons for this, but Carpenter explains, “Gen X doesn’t have one style of parenting, because we were raised to distrust authority or anyone claiming to have all the answers” (2022).

 It all comes down to this: people parent based on their own traumas; they either continue the cycle or try their best to break it.